Equation of state of the running vacuum: Computing the vacuum energy density in FLRW spacetime

 To simplify the (usually arduous) computations in curved spacetime, and also to minimize the number of parameters involved, we use just a single quantum matter scalar field $\phi$ with mass $m$, nonminimally coupled to curvature and without effective potential, hence with the action:

 Even with this relatively simple system, in which $\phi$ has no interactions with other fields nor with itself, QFT calculations become already quite cumbersome\,\cite{CristianJoan2022}.
 The ZPE associated to $\phi$ is, of course, an UV-divergent quantity.
-Parameter $\xi$ in the above action is the non-minimal coupling of $\phi$ to gravity.
+Parameter $\xi$ in the action is the non-minimal coupling of $\phi$ to gravity.
 It is well-known that in the special case $\xi=1/6$, the massless ($m=0$) action is (locally) conformal invariant in $n=4$ spacetime dimensions.
 Although $\xi$ is not necessary for the QFT renormalization of the above action at one-loop, it is convenient to keep $\xi$ arbitrary.
 In general, the presence of a nonminimal coupling is expected in a variety of contexts, e.g. in extended gravity theories\,\cite{Sotiriou2010,Capozziello2008,Capozziello2011,CapozzielloFaraoni2011}.
 There is also a fermionic contribution to the VED, of course, but it is not necessary for the present considerations\,\cite{Samira2022}.
-In this Letter, therefore, we shall focus on the scalar contribution only.
+In this work, therefore, we shall focus on the scalar contribution only.

 First of all, we must compute the ZPE of $\phi$ in FLRW spacetime.
-However, in contrast to the previous section, rather than using MS-renormalization to deal with the UV divergences also in the curved spacetime case (which proves inappropriate to deal with the CCP\,\cite{JSPRev2013,JoanSolaPhilTransc2022}), we adhere to adiabatic renormalization\,\cite{BirrellDavies82,ParkerToms09,Fulling89}, although with a crucial nuance: we renormalize the energy-momentum-tensor (EMT) off-shell, meaning that we define its renormalized VEV (associated to the fluctuations $\delta\phi$ of the fields) as follows\,\cite{CristianJoan2022,CristianJoan2020}:
+However, in contrast to the previous section, rather than keeping on MS-renormalization to deal with the UV divergences also in the curved spacetime case (which proves inappropriate to deal with the CCP\,\cite{JSPRev2013,JoanSolaPhilTransc2022}), we adhere to adiabatic renormalization\,\cite{BirrellDavies82,ParkerToms09,Fulling89}, where physical quantities are organized in the so-called adiabatic orders, although with a crucial nuance: we renormalize the energy-momentum-tensor (EMT) off-shell, meaning that we define its renormalized VEV (associated to the fluctuations $\delta\phi$ of the fields) as follows\,\cite{CristianJoan2022,CristianJoan2020}: